cristianbass01/NLI_project/intermediate_progress_report.md

 ### Task 2: Content Extraction from User Utterances (Semantic Frame Slot Filling)

 #### Approaches Tried
+- **Finetuning Pre-trained Transformer Models:**
+  - BERT for token classification fine tuned for sequence to sequence BIO tagging, with punctuation removal preprocessing, splitting on spaces then running tokenizer on every split word: Accuracy: 98 %, Precision: 91 %, Recall: 95 %, F1-Score: 93 %
-- **Finetuning Pre-trained Transformer Models:** RoBERTa for token classification fine tuned for sequence to sequence BIO tagging, with Effective Number of Samples class loss weighting to combat class imbalance:
+  - RoBERTa for token classification fine tuned for sequence to sequence BIO tagging, with Effective Number of Samples class loss weighting to combat class imbalance and running tokenizer on whole sentence:
   Accuracy: 97%, Precision: 76.6%, Recall: 96.8%, F1: 84.2%

-  Accuracy: 98 %, Precision: 91 %, Recall: 95 %, F1-Score: 93 %

 #### Possible Improvements
 - Make use of utterrances and intent histories